cunybpl/nycet_pnp/src/content/measurement_techniques/electrical-spot-measurement.md

 An example of how to connect the Fluke 345 PQ Clamp Meter is shown below

 <iframe class="video" src="https://www.youtube.com/embed/FaWG8QRf7pE?si=mAjHxyWZ5hJOPmNK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 <figcaption class="figure-caption text-left">Figure 1.
-How to install the fluke 345 PQ clamp meter.
-(Click to Start Video)</figcaption>
+How to install the fluke 345 PQ clamp meter.</figcaption>

 Some power meters offered through FELL can measure three-phase power with different calculation methods.
 Carefully read the user manual of the power meter to identify the calculations used to estimate three-phase power.